Build schedules around how your week actually trades

 What better control looks like

-Managers need a rota that reflects expected trade, makes peak cover easier to see, and keeps cost visible before the rota is locked in.
+Managers need a rota that reflects expected trade, makes peak cover easier to see, and keeps cost in view before the rota is locked in.
 That matters most on Fridays, Saturdays, event nights, and food-led service periods where the wrong staffing decision gets expensive quickly.

 - Stronger weekend planning